fgh95/topic-example/chess.md

 -
 -

 There is no point in this

+The reasons are:

+1. Nobody is interested in this question
+2. There is no useful endpoint on answering this question
+3. I'd rather do sth more useful